img img img

 Difference Between JEE Main and JEE Advanced

-JEE Main serves as the qualifying entrance exam for admission to institutions such as NITs, IIITs, and other Government-Funded Technical Institutions (GFTIs).
-In contrast, JEE Advanced is the exclusive gateway to the highly prestigious Indian Institutes of Technology (IITs), renowned for their stringent academic standards and emphasis on innovation and creativity.
+The JEE Main exam is the entrance exam for admissions to National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), and other Government-Funded Technical Institutions (GFTIs).
+JEE Advanced, on the other hand, is the gateway to the highly esteemed Indian Institute of Technology (IITs), which are known for their high standards and creative, innovative approaches to learning.

 The Acadmiac Advantage